Sidestepping the inversion of the weak-lensing covariance matrix with Approximate Bayesian Computation: Introduction

 Current cosmological observations from dedicated experiments or surveys provide data vectors used for inference with typical sizes of order $p \sim 100$.
 For future experiments such as the Vera Rubin Observatory (VRO) Legacy Survey of Space and Time \citep{2009arXiv0912.0201L} or the ESA space mission Euclid \citep{Euclid-prep-VII_ISTF_20}, this number can be thousands, or even tens of thousands when weak-lensing is combined with other cosmological probes.
 Keeping the $p / n_{\rm s}$ ratio low would therefore require a large number of $N$-body simulations of LSS, which includes modeling the mutual gravitational interaction of $N \sim {\cal O}(10^{9 -11})$ mass points over cosmic times.
 Such simulations demand substantial computation time, memory, and storage space; hence, producing them in these large numbers for the estimation of $\mat \Psi$ is extremely challenging.

 To address these challenges, we develop an approach for inference with weak gravitational lensing using Approximate Bayesian Computation \citep[ABC; e.g.,][]{BeaumontEtAl2002,Beaumont:2010aa, 2011arXiv1101.0955M} that does not require the estimation of the precision matrix, but only the covariance matrix.
+An important advantage of using ABC is that a likelihood function does not need to be specified, but instead a forward model is used to generate realizations that are then compared to the real observations.
+However, this does not preclude the use of a likelihood-motivated generative model.
+In the proposed method, the generative model is motivated by a Gaussian likelihood function, but with ABC an inverse covariance matrix is not needed.
 One of the key benefits of this approach is that it allows for the setting where $p / n_{\rm s} \ge 1$.
 For parameter inference with ABC we do not need to evaluate the likelihood function, $L$, but instead can produce random samples from the data-generating distribution; in our weak-lensing setting where assuming a multivariate normal distribution is considered reasonable, this only requires an estimate of $\mat C$.

 ABC has been explored in previous work for weak lensing for various observables such as weak-lensing peak counts \citep{LK15b,LKS16}, which is the number of maxima in a (filtered) observed shear map.
 Peaks are a sensitive cosmological probe of non-Gaussian structures, since they trace the over-dense, highly non-linear regions in the cosmic density field.
 Further {ABC} studies were undertaken for the cosmic-shear power spectrum \citep{2019arXiv190601018K}, and its Fourier transform, the correlation function \citep{2019arXiv190811523D}.